Dedimunda deviyo: Legends

 There are various stories and legends about deity Dedimunda.
 According to one story deity Dadimunda was born in the Talagiri mountain to a Yaksa (devil) chief called Pūrṇaka and his Naga queen Erandathi.
 He is also said to be a grandson of Vesamuni.
 Because of his lineage, he has well connected to both Yakṣa and Nāga clans.
 It is said that deity Dedimunda first landed at Dondra (Devinuvara) area in southern Sri Lanka from South India.
 After landed at Devinuwara, he went to Seenigama, and later to Aluth Nuwara area in the Kegalle District where he made his permanent abode.

 Another folklore says that there was a high cast superhuman called Devaka Bandara, who served at King Wickramasinghe as a chief commander.
 It is said that after his death he became the Dedimunda deity.

 According to another story, at the enlightenment of Gautama Buddha, Māra and his vast army came to defeat Prince Siddhartha and prevent him becoming the Buddha.
 At that time, Deḍimuṇḍa Deviyo has been sent to defeat the Māra and his men by God Vaiśravaṇa (Vesamuni).
 The legend says that, there he not only destroyed the Māra's aboard situated at Mahā Meru, but has also been granted to protect the Buddha Sāsana in Sri Lanka for 5,500 years by Gautama Buddha.
 Later, this grant was bestowed again and again by gods, such as Viṣṇu, Śakra, Vaiśravaṇa and Skandha Kumāra.
 The latter describes, his survival from a shipwreck while returning to Sri Lanka and his miracle of giving life to the pregnant queen and her baby from the cremated ashes.
 The child was named as "Dāpulu", denoting born from the ashes.

 Another story says that the Dedimunda was the only deity who didn't flee in fear at the Prince Siddhartha's (Bodhisatva) struggle with Mara army.

-And at the time when the Prince Siddhartha's struggle with Màra (when Màra tried to stop the enlightnmet of Lord Buddha), it's told that god Dedimunda shrunk his body size into a small size and hid beneath the cloth which Prince Siddhartha was wearing while all the other gods escaped.
+And at the time when the Prince Siddhartha's struggle with Màra (when Màra tried to stop the enlightenment of Lord Buddha), it's told that god Dedimunda shrunk his body size into a small size and hid beneath the cloth which Prince Siddhartha was wearing while all the other gods escaped.